 A clever way to get people to eat their vegetables

-Getting people to eat more vegetables can be a tricky thing, but research now shows there may be an effective way to do it: rebranding.
+Getting people to eat more vegetables can be tricky, but research now suggests a new way to try it: rebranding.

 Researchers conducted the study at a university cafeteria, where they labeled the vegetables in four categories: basic, health restrictive, healthy positive or indulgent.

 Elizabeth Zawila, a registered dietitian at Advocate Good Samaritan Hospital’s Health and Wellness Center in Downers Grove, Ill. says she is not surprised by the results.
-“It seems logical that people more often choose the foods that are labeled in a desirable fashion because they are expecting something unique and flavorful,” she says.
-“Often times, vegetables are more of an afterthought to our meals.”
+“It seems logical that people more often choose foods that are labeled in a desirable fashion because they are expecting something unique and flavorful,” she says.
+“Oftentimes, vegetables are more of an afterthought to our meals.”

 Vegetables are an important part of our daily diet and should be incorporated into our meals, Zawila says.
 She encourages people to aim for five to nine servings of combined fruits and vegetables per day.
 She recommends two to four servings of fresh fruit and five to seven servings of vegetables.